 #

 They settled into another vast space with a ceiling high enough to have allowed the Penny Dreadful to float around the room with ample space.
 The room was supported by marble columns and decorated with ancient Greek statues that looked like they belonged in a museum.
-Continuing along the lines of the theme of the rest of the house, the series of statues depicted Hades binding Persephone to the underworld, Persephone raising a piece of pomegranate to her lips while Hades looked on eagerly; Hades dragging his wife down into the underworld.
+Continuing the theme of the rest of the house, the series of statues depicted Hades binding Persephone to the underworld, Persephone raising a piece of pomegranate to her lips while Hades looked on eagerly, and Hades dragging his wife down into the underworld.
 The statues were towering, each one’s head high enough to look down from the top of the spiral staircase, which led to the second story.

 Jonathan had taken up a seat on the chaise longue, while Sinews chose a chair in an ornate French style.
 The chair hardly looked comfortable, but it was remarkably stylish, with brocade upholstery.
-As they settled in to converse, Henry Charles Ocelot lit a cigarette for Sinews, who smoked using a long smoking stick, blowing perfect rings of smoke that drifted up and dissolved.
+As they settled in to converse, Henry Charles Ocelot lit a cigarette for Sinews.
+He smoked using a long smoking stick, blowing perfect rings of smoke that drifted up and dissolved.

 “Cigarette?”
 Mr. Ocelot offered Jonathan.